COVID-19 update from the UF Health Proton Therapy Institute – READ MORE

 Cross sectional view of a medulloblastoma patient undergoing proton craniospinal irradiation (CSI) (top) and X-ray craniospinal radiation (CSI) (bottom).

 Ependymomas are tumors that originate in or near the ventricles of the brain, which are cavities that contain cerebrospinal fluid (CSF).
 Ependymomas arise from the cells lining the ventricles, often in the fourth ventricle.
 The most important treatment for an ependymoma is careful surgical removal, but radiation therapy is required after surgery to reduce the risk of recurrence.
 When ependymomas occur in the fourth ventricle, proton therapy nearly eliminates radiation to the hormone and intellectual centers of the brain, as well as the middle ear, which occurs with even the most sophisticated conventional radiation therapy techniques.
 Information available at the present time indicates that avoiding even low doses to these important areas of the brain will reduce treatment effects on the child’s intelligence, memory, hearing, and hormone production.
 Ependymomas of other regions of the brain can benefit from proton irradiation as well.
 Supratentorial ependymomas, which occur in the cerebral hemispheres, are often treated with a proton therapy technique that completely spares the opposite side of the brain from radiation.
-The pediatric team at the University of Florida recently presented their successful results treating ependymoma at the 2013 international Society for Neuro-Oncology meeting in San Francisco.
-University of Florida Health Proton Therapy Institute participates in the international Children’s Oncology Group study, ACNS0831, for children with ependymoma.
+In 2021, together with researchers at Massachusetts General Hospital, the pediatric team at the University of Florida published the largest experience of children treated with proton therapy worldwide, confirming that the new technology is at least as effective as traditional radiation.3

 Proton therapy for a childhood ependymoma

 Craniopharyngioma, Glioma, and Germ Cell Tumor